 If you’re too impatient to wait, you might want to consider some of the cheaper setups on the market.
 The Jam Smart Sound multi-room system offers a punchy little speaker called Jam Rhythm, available for a neat £80.
 You can add its more costly sibling Jam Symphony later on if you find yourself with a little more cash to throw at some room-shaking bass.

 Of course, it’s never going to be cheap bringing the audio cavalry into your house, but there’s a system here for everyone.
 You can start browsing our pick of the best multi-room speakers below.
-Alternatively, head to our Best Bluetooth Speaker 2017 Round-Up if you’re after that one winning speaker.
+Alternatively, head to our Best Bluetooth Speakers guide if you’re after that one winning speaker.

 1 of 9